Introduction - Paul Holmes

 Initially developed to assist our in-house testing prior to JAVELIN’s release this handy function has now become part of the standard system.
 Users can register queries and questions against specific programs in a central file accessed by the context sensitive Ctrl-J key combination.
 The site administrator or implementation team can monitor and add responses.
 These queries and responses can remain on the system for as long as required, building into a FAQ library for future users of the functions.

 In a similar vein Ctrl-W will trigger the JAVELIN version of a Wiki – a central deposit for user knowledge.
-Filed against the specific program the WYSIWYG rich text memo can be utilised to provide site specific procedural information ‘online’.
+Filed against the specific program the WYSIWYG rich text memo can be utilized to provide site specific procedural information ‘online’.

 Serial Number Generation